Restore the 4!

 4 - History Display and Park Improvements

-In the final phases of the project, we'll turn the locomotive site into a fun and functional park that tells the story of the Olympic Peninsula's logging heritage.
+In the final phases of the project, we'll turn the locomotive site into a more functional park (sidewalks, etc) that also tells the story of the Olympic Peninsula's logging heritage.

 The project will be funded largely through fundraising efforts in the local community.
 We urge you to consider a donation (large or small) to help fund the restoration.
 Even a few dollars will help!
 Note that donations made through the project are made to North Olympic Peninsula Railroaders, which is a qualified 501(c)(3) charitable organization, so your donations may be tax deductible (consult your tax advisor).